 - support those churches that prayerfully choose to offer sanctuary to undocumented migrants facing deportation.”
 (Book of Resolutions, 3281)

 What You Can Do:

 - Join the Rapid Response Team.
 The RRT is a network of over 300 United Methodists across the US who are working for immigrant and refugee justice.
-The RRT receives action alerts, policy analyzes, resources for immigrant and refugee communities, and more from advocacy and organizing staff at Church and Society.
-The RRT also connects United Methodists doing this work to each other to network, to support immigrant and refugee communities, and to lift up one another in prayer, resourcing, and work throughout the connection.
-To join the RRT, please email the Rev. Jeania Ree Moore at email@example.com.
+The RRT receives action alerts, policy analysis, resources for immigrant and refugee communities, and more from advocacy and organizing staff at Church and Society.
+The RRT also connects United Methodists doing this work to each other to network, support immigrant and refugee communities, advocate against unjust immigration policies and practices, and lift up one another in prayer, resourcing, and work throughout the connection.
+To join the RRT, please email Rebecca Cole.

 - Build relationships locally between immigrants and nonimmigrants.
 Have your church become an Immigrant Welcoming Community.